 - minimum cumulative trimester average of 85%

-Clinical Education: Clinical rotations are established by program faculty to insure that the classroom and clinical education correlate as closely as possible and to offer each student the opportunity to expand his/her clinical knowledge as his/her education progresses.
+Clinical Education: Clinical rotations are established by program faculty to ensure that the classroom and clinical education correlate as closely as possible and to offer each student the opportunity to expand his/her clinical knowledge as his/her education progresses.
 These rotations will include day, evening, and weekend assignments.
+Additionally, limited travel to each clinical site is required in the second year.
 It is the student’s responsibility to inform the supervising technologist of excused time away from the assigned clinical rotation.
 Excused time would include, but is not limited to, class, testing, meetings, illness, injury, or family emergency.
-Tardies or unexcused absences will be reflected on the evaluation.
+Tardies or unexcused absences will be reflected in the evaluation.

 Prior to the July start date students accepted to the program will make an appointment with Occupational Health for the following: drug screen, review of immunizations records, respirator fit test, review of general health, TB test.

-Background checks will be conducted by Hancock Regional Hospital Human Resources Dept.
+Background checks will be conducted by the Hancock Regional Hospital Human Resources Dept.

 The Program Director and Clinical Instructor are available to the students and technologists to discuss any concerns related to the clinical rotations.
 If either party deems necessary, a meeting may be scheduled to express concerns regarding rotations or to offer suggestions to make the rotations more beneficial.